obsidian-html/obsidian-html.github.io/v4/md/Configurations/Modes/Process All.md

 This has become more useful because of the new [Graph view](../../Configurations/Features/Graph%20view.md) and [Tags Page](../../Configurations/Features/Tags%20Page.md) features.
 These can make those notes reachable now.

-See [Configuration Options#Process all](../../Configurations/Configuration%20Options.md#process-all) for how to enable this setting.
+See [Configuration Options](../../Configurations/Configuration%20Options.md#process-all) for how to enable this setting.